catarina03/FEUP-LPOO-PacMan/README.md

 ############################\
 ```
 ### Notas
-Each of the four ghosts have their own unique, distinct artificial intelligence (A.I.), or "personalities"; Elements.Blinky gives direct chase to Pac-Man, Elements.Pinky and Elements.Inky try to position themselves in front of Pac-Man, usually by cornering him, and Elements.Clyde will switch between chasing Pac-Man and fleeing from him.
+Each of the four ghosts have their own unique, distinct artificial intelligence (A.I.), or "personalities"; Blinky gives direct chase to Pac-Man, Pinky and Inky try to position themselves in front of Pac-Man, usually by cornering him, and Clyde will switch between chasing Pac-Man and fleeing from him.

 [Pac-Man wiki pt](https://pt.wikipedia.org/wiki/Pac-Man)\
 [Pac-Man wiki eng](https://en.wikipedia.org/wiki/Pac-Man)